 The thermostat is responsible for controlling the amount of coolant that moves in and out of the engine.
 It must open and close at particular times based on how hot the coolant is.

-If the system started to overheat because of a broken thermostat, it would be possible to see bubbles in the coolant.
+If the system has started to overheat because of a broken thermostat, it will be possible to see bubbles in the coolant.
 Replacing the thermostat isn’t usually expensive, costing an average of $150 to $400 for parts and labor.

 7. Malfunctioning Water Pump

-Additionally, air can get trapped at the water pump if it is defective.
+Additionally, air can get trapped in the water pump if it is defective.
 If you don’t replace the pump, air will remain inside the system.

 8. Defective Heater Control Valve

 The car’s heater control valve is responsible for allowing hot coolant into the passenger compartment so it can warm the cabin.
 Hot coolant flows from the engine and can be used by the climate control system to warm you up on a cold day.
-It’s an efficient way to re-route this unneeded heat.
+It’s an efficient way to re-route heat to where it is more useful.

-If the heater valve is faulty, air could seep into the system, resulting in air bubbles arising.
+If the heater valve is faulty, air can seep into the system, resulting in air bubbles arising.
 It can also cause the engine to overheat.
-What’s worse with this problem is the cabin won’t get the heat it needs, leaving passengers to be cold in the dead of winter.
+What’s worse with this problem is the cabin won’t get the heat it needs, leaving passengers cold in the dead of winter.